-ERAFP reiterates its wish that the companies in which it invests adopt policies and management systems in order to exercise their activities in accordance with the laws and regulations of their host countries and international law as established by treaties, declarations, conventions and other laws widely adopted by the international community or that are multilateral, in particular: Universal Declaration of Human Rights;
+ERAFP reiterates its wish that the entities in which it invests adopt policies and management systems in order to exercise their activities in accordance with the laws and regulations of their host countries and international law as established by treaties, declarations, conventions and other laws widely adopted by the international community or that are multilateral, in particular:

-- United Nations Guiding Principles on Business and Human Rights; - Conventions adopted by the International Labour Organisation (ILO), specifically: - Convention 87 on the freedom of association; - Convention 98 on the right to organise and collective bargaining; - Conventions 29 and 105 on forced labour; - Convention 111 on employment discrimination; - Convention 100 on equal remuneration; - Conventions 138 and 182 on child labour; - Convention 155 on occupational safety and health; - International Covenant on Economic, Social and Cultural Rights;
+- Universal Declaration of Human Rights; - United Nations Guiding Principles on Business and Human Rights; - Conventions adopted by the International Labour Organisation (ILO), specifically: - Convention 87 on the freedom of association; - Convention 98 on the right to organise and collective bargaining; - Conventions 29 and 105 on forced labour; - Convention 111 on employment discrimination: - Convention 100 on equal remuneration; - Conventions 138 and 182 on child labour; - Convention 155 on occupational safety and health; - International Covenant on Economic, Social and Cultural Rights; - United Nations Declaration on the Rights of Indigenous Peoples; - Rio Declaration on the Environment and

+Development;

-- United Nations Declaration on the Rights of Indigenous Peoples; - Rio Declaration on the Environment and Development; - United Nations Convention Against Corruption; - OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions; - OECD Guidelines for Multinational Enterprises; - OECD Principles of Corporate Governance.
+- United Nations Convention Against Corruption; - OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions; - OECD Guidelines for Multinational Enterprises; - OECD Principles of Corporate Governance. - OECD Multilateral Convention to Facilitate the Implementation of the Global Minimum Tax Subject to Tax Rule; - United Nations Global Compact.